 However, you should speak with your Counselor about how the honors versions of courses fit into your educational plan as part of your overall goals.

 The 15 unit completion with a 3.4 GPA also meet the requirement for UCLA TAP Certification (Transfer Alliance Program) for priority admission into UCLA College of Letters and Sciences.
 See this link: http://www.cabrillo.edu/services/honors/ucla-tap.html

-The requirements to be certified for UCLA TAP are the same as for the Honors Scholar designation: at least 15 units of honors courses (6 units of which may be the Honors Designated courses*) and a 3.4 (UC transferable) GPA.
-When you apply to UCLA in the Fall, there is a place on the application to indicate you will be seeking TAP certification.
+The requirements to be certified for UCLA TAP are the same as for the Honors Scholar designation: at least 15 units of honors courses (6 units of which may be List B Courses) and a 3.4 (UC transferable) GPA.
+When you apply to UCLA in the fall, there is a place on the application to indicate you will be seeking TAP certification.
 However, even if you don't check this box, the Honors Director will be notified from UCLA in January of all students who have applied to UCLA, and will contact you to come in and sign the TAP certification form.

-Students from Cabrillo who apply to UCLA and are TAP certified more than double there chances of being admitted to majors in the College of Letters and Sciences.
+Students from Cabrillo who apply to UCLA and are TAP certified more than double their chances of being admitted to majors in the College of Letters and Sciences.

-The benefits of being TAP certified are a boost in admissions consideration for your 1st choice of major in the College of Letters & Sciences at UCLA.
-Also, if, even with the boost, you do not get admitted to your 1st choice major, UCLA will look at your alternate major for admission.
+Being TAP certified gives students a boost in admissions consideration for their 1st choice of major in the College of Letters & Sciences at UCLA.
+If a TAP Certified student does not get admitted to the1st choice major, UCLA will review for admission to an alternate major.
 This alternate major cannot be an impacted major and you must have all the major preparation completed.